 Before enabling TLS security for Cloudera Manager, you must create a keystore, submit a certificate-signing request, and install the issued certificate for the Server.
 You do this using the Oracle JDK keytool command-line tool.
-If you are using a Private CA, append its certificate (and any required intermediary certificates) to the alternate default truststore provided with the JDK for inherent trust.
-This process is described in detail in Creating Truststores on page 215.
+If you are using an internal CA, append its certificate (and any required intermediate certificates) to the alternate default truststore provided with the JDK for inherent trust.
+This process is described in detail in Creating Truststores on page 226.

 The table below shows the paths for managing certificates in the following examples.
 These paths persist during any upgrades and should be removed manually if the host is removed from a CDH cluster.
-Note that the folders and filepaths listed here can reside anywhere on the system and must be created on every host, especially as later sections move on to creating certificates for each host.
+Note that the folders and filepaths listed here can reside anywhere on the system and must be created on every host, since each host will have its own unique set of keys.